 He was replaced by Ali Hassan Mwinyi.
 He spent the next 10 years trying to repair the economy of Tanzania.
 Mwiyini privatized business and tried to purge corruption.
 He also encouraged foreign investment.
 As a result the economy of Tanzania began to grow steadily.

 In 1992 Tanzania became a multi-party democracy and in 1995 Benjamin Mkapa became president.
 In 2005 Jakaya Kikwete was elected president of Tanzania.

 Meanwhile in 2001 school fees were abolished in Tanzania and as a result attendance at school greatly increased.

-Tanzania still relies on agriculture.
-There are also plantations in Tanzania, which grow tea and coffee, tobacco, cotton and cashew nuts.
+Tanzania still relies on agriculture and there are many plantations which grow tea and coffee, tobacco, cotton and cashew nuts.
 Tanzania also has considerable mineral resources.
-Today the economy of Tanzania is growing rapidly.
 Tanzania is still a poor country but it is developing fast.

 Along the coast of Tanzania fishing is important.
 Tanzania also has great potential for tourism.
 It has several national parks with animals like lions, leopards, crocodiles, giraffes and hippopotamus.

 Today the population of Tanzania is 51 million.